-Professional services expenses include costs paid to outside firms for assistance with legal, accounting, technology, regulatory, marketing and general corporate matters, as well as non-capitalized costs related to service and technology enhancements.
-Professional services expenses for the year ended December 31, 2020 decreased by \$16.8 million compared to 2019, primarily due to the Company temporarily bringing certain services in-house as a result of the COVID-19 pandemic.
+Professional services expense includes costs paid to outside firms for assistance with legal, accounting, technology, regulatory, and general corporate matters, as well as non-capitalized costs related to service and technology enhancements.
+Professional services expense for the year ended December 31, 2021 increased by \$16.2 million compared to 2020, primarily due to increases in non-capitalized costs related to the use of consultants.